rajab12/angStripe/README.md

     this.loadStripe();
 }

-In this way loadStripe method will add the script dynamically when the component loads.
+In this way loadStripe method will add the script dynamically when the component loads.<br />

 Step 9:- Add pay method which will open the stripe payment form